Bench-amblee/Stock_ML_Analysis/README.md

 The final weighted ensemble model, combining the strengths of both data sources, achieved 66.5% accuracy - this doesn't sound like a lot, but relative to other professional studies, which typically achieve 60-70% accuracy in similar prediction tasks, it seems to be performing well!
 This performance is particularly promising given the inherent volatility and unpredictability of financial markets.

 ![Results confusion matrix](/images/confusion-matrix.png)
-*Caption: Visualization of a confusion matrix of the final optimized model*
 ![Results confusion matrix](/images/model-accuracy.png)
-*Caption: Visualization of model accuracy comparisons*
+*Caption: Visualization of a confusion matrix of the final optimized model and a comparison of each model vs. the final weighted ensemble model*

 ## Next Steps